CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 #### APP.3.6.M12 Training of the persons responsible [Supervisor, Head IT]

-In order to administrate a DNS server correctly and securely, the responsible employees must be trained accordingly.
+In order to administer a DNS server correctly and securely, the responsible employees must be trained accordingly.
 Even small configuration errors can lead to safety-critical vulnerabilities.
 Particularly solid expertise is required when scheduling the use of DNS servers and restricting communication to legitimate subscribers.

 In addition to the aspects of general operating system security, the following points are important: